 My edits are usually “clean” meaning they are not too far of a stretch from what comes out of the camera.
 I like my images to be a little higher contrast, and polished.
 I take care to touch up skin and under eye circles, soften wrinkles etc. These types of edits are usually done on portrait close-ups and they take longer.
 Sometimes unwanted objects will need to be removed from a shot also.

 To edit a photo can take anywhere from a couple of minutes to a half hour or more.
 So you can imagine if you have hundreds of images to give to a client after a wedding, the amount of time it can take.
 On average a full day wedding can take me up to 40 hours to complete, sometimes more, sometimes less. .You can see here in the after photo how I have softened the skin under her eyes, cooled the temp of the pic, removed fuzz from her hat and added snow!

-I edit every image separately and do not batch edit.
+I edit every image separately and do not often batch edit.
 There is nothing wrong with batch editing (having the computer apply the same editing sequence to a batch of photos) which goes far quicker, but I find there is enough variation of light between each photo that I want to make sure my edit is custom to that particular photo.
 Therefore it takes me a bit longer than some photogs.